Lunatrius/Monster-Spawn-Highlighter/README.md

 3. Open up your command line and run `gradle`.
 If it says "Welcome to Gradle [version].", then you're good to go.
 If not try the steps again.

 #### Setup Git
-Git is used to clone MonsterSpawnHighlighter and update your local copy.
+Git is used to clone Monster Spawn Highlighter and update your local copy.

 1. Download and install Git [here](http://git-scm.com/download/).
 2. *Optional* Download and install a Git GUI client, such as Github for Windows/Mac, SmartGitHg, TortoiseGit, etc. A nice list is available [here](http://git-scm.com/downloads/guis).

-#### Setup MonsterSpawnHighlighter
+#### Setup Monster Spawn Highlighter
 This section assumes that you're using the command-line version of Git.

 1. Open up your command line.
-2. Navigate to a place where you want to download MonsterSpawnHighlighter's source (eg `C:\Development\Github\Minecraft\`) by executing `cd [folder location]`.
+2. Navigate to a place where you want to download Monster Spawn Highlighter's source (eg `C:\Development\Github\Minecraft\`) by executing `cd [folder location]`.
 This location is known as `mcdev` from now on.
-3. Execute `git clone git@github.com:Lunatrius/MonsterSpawnHighlighter.git`.
-This will download MonsterSpawnHighlighter's source into `mcdev`.
+3. Execute `git clone git@github.com:Lunatrius/Monster-Spawn-Highlighter.git`.
+This will download Monster Spawn Highlighter's source into `mcdev`.
 4. Right now, you should have a directory that looks something like:

 ***